-Option of exceeding the maximum current of the source (Input limit) value without opening the transfer relay {1436}.
+Option of exceeding the maximum current of the source (Power Sharing) value without opening the transfer relay {1436}.
 Allows retention of the drawn transfer in the event of consumption of peak currents such as compressor startups.

-17.3 Use to increase the power on an existing installation
+Use to increase the power on an existing installation

-The availability of an inverter or an inverter/charger allows its power to be extended with an Xtender connected in cascade.
+The availability of an inverter or a inverter/charger allows its power to be extended with an Xtender connected in cascade.
 The maximum power of the first inverter is limited by the maximum current from the transfer relay of the Xtender.